Updated: Oct 3

-Photographers and vans seem like a bit of a stereotype to me.
+Photographers and vans have become a bit of a stereotype.
 There are lots of us out there.
 But it's no coincidence - flexibility and mobility make have make good opportunities possible.
 In 2017, I put a shell on my truck and built a bed and storage for camping.
 A year later, I hit the road to start working remotely.

 The vanlife movement wasn't a new concept to me.
-I'd spent the better part of my twenties traveling around the world managing horses, sleeping in empty stalls or horse trailers on the road.
-A van sounded downright luxurious.
+I'd spent the better part of my twenties traveling around the world managing horses, sleeping in empty stalls or horse trailers.
+A van sounded awesome.

-After a solid year of researching, test-driving, reading blogs, and watching YouTube tutorials, I was as ready as I'd ever be.
-I sold my very beloved truck and - slightly terrified by what I was about to commit to - I bought a 2006 diesel Sprinter cargo van.
+After obsessive researching, test-driving, + YouTube tutorials, I was as ready as I'd ever be.
+I sold my truck + bought a 2006 diesel Sprinter cargo van.

 I had minimal building knowledge, zero electrical experience, and a completely empty shell of a van...
 Over the next year friends, family, and complete strangers would extend their help, knowledge, and weekends to help with the interior.
 From installing insulation + walls, to painting, mounting a bed and counter, installing the ceiling + floor, finding the right electrical system to power a refrigerator, computers, and cameras - everyone chipped in.